jssimporter/JSSImporter/README.md

 ## Additional Preferences
 In addition the URL, user, and password preferences, there are a few others you may want to use.
 - `JSS_VERIFY_SSL`: Boolean (True or False).
 Whether or not to verify SSL traffic.
 Defaults to `True`, and recommended.
 (See SSL section above).
-- `JSS_MIGRATED`: Boolean.
-If you have "migrated" your JSS (uses the web interface to edit scripts), set to `True`.
-Defaults to `False`.
-This only really comes into play if you have an AFP or SMB share *and* have migrated.
 - `JSS_SUPPRESS_WARNINGS`: Boolean.
 Determines whether to suppress urllib3 warnings *when* you are using python requests as the request handler.
 This has no effect on curl.
 If you choose not to verify SSL with JSS_VERIFY_SSL, urllib3 throws warnings for each of the numerous requests JSSImporter makes.
 If you would like to see them, set to `False`.
 Defaults to `True`.

 ## A note on passwords